Pwootage/prime-patcher/README.md

 | [Latest Successful Build](https://circleci.com/api/v1/project/Pwootage/prime-patcher/latest/artifacts/0//home/ubuntu/prime-patcher/build/libs/patcher-0.1.1-SNAPSHOT.jar?branch=master&filter=successful)
 | [CircleCI](https://circleci.com/gh/Pwootage/prime-patcher)

+# Some common commands

+All commands should be prefixed with `java -jar patcher-0.1.1-SHAPSHOT.jar `

+Extract an iso (but not embedded PAKs)
+* `extract -fq output-directory/ input/GM8E01.iso`

+Extract an iso (and embedded PAKs)
+* `extract -fpq output-directory/ input/GM8E01.iso`

+Repack an iso (auto-detects PAKs if they are extracted by this tool)
+* `repack -fq input/directory/ output-file.iso`

 # How do I randomize?

 It's not completely working, but you're going to want a [config.json](config.json) and then run patcher a couple times